 Conclusions Our results indicate for the first time, EV released into the medium and ECM are separate populations.
-We have also shown that phosphate significantly alters the composition of EV released.
+We have also shown that phosphate Objectives "Extracellular vesicles" (EV) is a collective significantly alters the composition of EV released.

 Retrocuspid Papilla: A Series of Fortythree Cases